shizuo-kaji/CubicalRipser_3dim/README.md

 ## Description
 CubicalRipser is an adaptation of [Ripser](http://ripser.org) by Ulrich Bauer to computation of persistent homology of weighted cubical complexes.

-For 2 and 3 dimensional cubical complexes, we believe CubicalRipser is currently the fastest program for computing persistent homology.
+- For 2 and 3 dimensional cubical complexes, we believe that CubicalRipser is currently the fastest program for computing persistent homology.
+- Cubical Ripser implements both the V- and the T- constructions for the filtration of cubical complexes (see [V and T constructions](#V-and-T-constructions)).

 For details, please look at our paper
 [Cubical Ripser: Software for computing persistent homology of image and volume data](https://arxiv.org/abs/2005.12692)